interested in all manner of things associated with

 creatures interact with their hosts to modify responses to the

-- Ion and water balance in the cold - For five
+- Ion and water balance in the cold - For a

 how insect ion and water balance is affected by low

 temperatures.
 Plenty of fun things going on still!

 spiders are the dominant predator of the Arctic tundra, where